Kit Lambert: Book and final days

-In 1980, Lambert, assisted by journalist John Lindsay, began writing an autobiography, detailing how he discovered The Who.
-It included many never-before-told stories about his contemporaries The Beatles, The Rolling Stones, Brian Epstein, and Jimi Hendrix, and friends like Princess Margaret and Liberace.
+In 1980, Lambert began writing an autobiography with journalist Jon Lindsay, detailing how he discovered the Who.
+It included many never-before-told stories about his contemporaries the Beatles, the Rolling Stones, Brian Epstein, and Jimi Hendrix, and friends like Princess Margaret and Liberace.
 However, days before Lambert was to sign a publishing deal, the publisher was contacted by the Official Solicitor in charge of Lambert's life, who stated that all revenues from the sale of the book had to be paid to the court, which would then dole them out to Lambert.
 That was the beginning of Lambert's downward spiral, increasing his dependence on drugs and alcohol.

-Three years later, Lambert died of a cerebral hemorrhage after falling down a flight of stairs.
+Lambert died on 7 April 1981 of a intracerebral hemorrhage after falling down a flight of stairs.
 On the night of his death, he was seen drinking heavily at a popular Kensington watering hole, El Sombrero, where, according to many, including Townshend, he was beaten up by a drug dealer over an unpaid debt, which contributed to his fall and death.
 In his autobiography Bowie, Bolan and the Brooklyn Guy, record producer Tony Visconti stated: "He [Lambert] was already in advanced stages of whatever.
 He died when a coke dealer pushed him downstairs."
 Lambert was cremated and his ashes interred in Brompton Cemetery, London, in the grave of his father, paternal grandfather, and grandmother.

 By 2018, his original inscription on the family headstone – "Christopher Sebastian 'Kit' Lambert – Son of Constant 1935–1981 Creative Musician" – was virtually unreadable.
 Nick Salaman, a friend since they were at university, wrote in the Friends of Brompton Cemetery magazine: "He was more than a creative musician.
 And who was this Christopher Sebastian Lambert?
 Did anyone know or care about his full name?
 An idea popped in my mind to put up a new gravestone that spelt out exactly who Kit was and what he was famous for."
 A new stone, paid for by Salaman, and Kit's only surviving relative, his half-sister Annie, was added to the bottom in place of the original one.
 Unveiled in a ceremony at midday on 12 June 2018, it is inscribed: "Also Constant's son, Kit Lambert, 1935–1981, The man who made The Who".